SlicerMorph/W_2020/Lab07_Auto3dgm/README.md

 # Lab Auto3Dgm: Establishing Landmark-free Correspondence
 In this lab, you will

-* use "Auto3dgm" module to align the gorilla skull dataset
+* use `Auto3dgm` module to align the gorilla skull dataset
 * visualize aligned data in Slicer or in a web browser
-* use pseudolandmarks computed with the "Auto3dgm" module to visualize the mean shape and principal components in the "GPA" module
+* use pseudolandmarks computed with the `Auto3dgm` module to visualize the mean shape and principal components in the `GPA` module

 ## 1. Auto3dgm UI in Slicer
 The auto3dgm UI consists of three components: